dukins/irl-streaming-gopro-belabox-complete-guide/README.md

        guides out there ;)).

 "I am a professional streamer now!" is what you think.
 WOAH, hold your horses, buddy, we are not quite there..
 YET! :) This approach will also fail from time to time since you can only use 1 (ONE) mobile connection to stream..
 BUT HEY there is still section 3 that awaits us!
 So let's go to that last part so we you can call yourself a professional streamer and have a quality time with your viewers!

+## Streaming with the Belabox
+Alright, we are have come a looong way now.
+Almost there to have a perfect set up.
+To have more reliable stream you need something that can handle multiple carriers at the same time, so your bitrate does not drop during your streams even in the remote areas.
+And here we are going to use what is called "BELABOX".
+HUGE thanks to rationalIRL to create this project to be more affordable for new streamers!
+(The liveU costs a ton of money for the box alone without peripherals.
+You can go with it if you have the money).
+### List of everything you need:
+1. abc